- Full-featured relational database

 Ninox is a relational database, so tables (sets of records, like rows in a spreadsheet) may access the data in other tables for display and calculations.
 These are linked via “table references” in Ninox.
 For instance, if you want choose from a list of clients to insert their address, etc. in your invoice table, you create a company table, add the company records, then reference them in your invoice table.

-Ninox provides a wide variety of field types: number, text, date, image, calendar, URL, phone number, color, icon, multiple-choice, yes/no, etc. Additionally, there are formula fields that can perform a number of calculations on the data in said fields.
+Ninox provides a wide variety of field types: number, text, date, image, calendar, URL, phone number, color, icon, multiple-choice, yes/no, etc. Additionally, there are formula fields that can perform a number of simple to complex calculations on the data in said fields.
 For instance, summing the cost of items on an invoice or concatenating first and last names.

-Formula fields may also utilize simple logic functions such as “and,” “or,” “greater than,” “less than,” and even “if-then-else.”
+Formula fields may also utilize basic logic functions such as “and,” “or,” “greater than,” “less than,” and even “if-then-else.”
 For example, you can use if/then/else to hide a total if there are no numbers to add up.

 Fields are rife with options such as display formatting, default values, conditional format/style and writability, and even events triggered after data entry.
 You can use drag and drop in the visual editor to create formulas or spell them out in the text editor once you know the format.